0nyr/5369S_knowledge_graph/report/README.md

 Graph theory: Theory ranging between computer science and mathematics that interests itself to the study of graphs.
 A graph is a kind of data structure consisting of nodes (aka vertices) and edges (arcs) that connect pairs of nodes.
 Based on the field and the shape of the graph, many properties can be deduced such as connectedness, cyclicity, planarity, as well as the presence of specific substructures like cliques or independent sets.
 These properties can provide valuable insights into the nature and characteristics of the system or network being modeled, enabling more effective analysis and decision-making.
 This theory is used to model and analyze various types of relationships and structures in a wide range of fields, including computer networks, social networks, biological networks, and many others.

-Knowledge graph?: "we define a knowledge graph as a graph of data intended to accumulate and convey knowledge of the real world, whose nodes represent entities of interest and whose edges represent potentially different relations between these entities." (p3).
+Knowledge graph?: "a graph of data intended to accumulate and convey knowledge of the real world, whose nodes represent entities of interest and whose edges represent potentially different relations between these entities." (p3).

+"Knowledge graphs serve as a common substrate of knowledge within an organisation or com- munity, enabling the representation, accumulation, curation, and dissemination of knowledge over time." (p31)

 ########## basic understanding
 "At the foundation of any knowledge graph is the principle of first modelling data as a graph" (p4)